View on GitHub

 Prerequisite

-The (virtual) machine deploying DatAasee requires docker-compose on top of docker or podman, see also the container engine compatibility.
+The (virtual) machine deploying DatAasee requires docker-compose on top of docker or podman, see also container engine compatibility.

 Resources

-So, a Raspberry Pi would be sufficient.
 In terms of DatAasee components this breaks down to:

 Using DatAasee